 One potential cause of action is negligence.
 With this type of claim, the plaintiff must be able to prove that

-- Defendant knew or should have known that he was infected with a sexually transmitted disease
+- Defendant knew or should have known that he was a carrier of a disease

-- Defendant owed the plaintiff the duty to disclose this information
+- Owed the plaintiff the duty to disclose this information

-- Defendant infected the plaintiff with a sexually transmitted disease
+- Infected the plaintiff with a sexually transmitted disease

 - Defendant’s action caused harm to the plaintiff

-The keystone of a negligence claim is that the defendant owed the plaintiff the duty to disclose him the information about STD so that the plaintiff could make a decision about his wish or lack to be exposed to the disease.
+The keystone of a negligence claim is that the defendant must have disclose the information about STD so that the plaintiff could make a decision about his wish or lack to have an intercourse with defendant.
 In some cases, liability for negligence lies if the defendant exposed the plaintiff to a sexually transmitted disease, even if the transmission didn’t occur.
 Usually, damages in this situation are based on the mental anguish and emotional distress.

 A battery cause of action for transmission of a sexually transmitted disease involves the defendant’s intentional, unconsented, and harmful contact with the plaintiff.

 In an STD case, while the plaintiff may consent to sexual contact, he is not consenting to a contact accompanied by the known risk of contracting an STD.
-Moreover, it is not necessary that the defendant had a specific intent to transmit the STD – going forward with sexual contact with the knowledge that transmission could occur is enough.
-For a civil battery claim, the victim must prove that the defendant has actual knowledge that he is infected with an STD, or is likely to have one.
+Furthermore, the defendant does not have to have intended to transmit the STD.
+It’s enough to proceed with sexual contact despite the possibility of transmission.
+For a civil battery claim, the victim must prove that the defendant has actual knowledge that he is a carrier of an STD or is likely to have one.

 In order to prove fraud, the plaintiff must establish the following: